paulx3/keras_generative_pg/README.md

 2. I didn't write a proper test function or use BLEU to evaluate.
 This has to be done after I found out what's wrong with my implementation.
+3. I only implemented two layer LSTM for both encoder and decoder which is different from the three-layer architecture mentioned in the thesis.

 # Progress
 - [x] Implement the basic framework of the thesis